 The programme does not allow that Project Partners (or employees of the Project Partner's organisations) contract each other to carry out project activities.
-The only legal basis for a Project Partner's activity in the project is the Application Form, which shall be reimbursed based on applicable eligibility rules laid down in this document.
+The only legal basis for a Project Partner's activity in the project is the Application Form, which shall be reimbursed on the basis of applicable eligibility rules laid down in this document.